-Description: In this section on radiographic procedures and positioning, students will learn anatomy and physiology, general considerations, positioning techniques, and pathologic indications involving the skull, spine, and
+Description: In this section on radiographic procedures and positioning, students will learn anatomy and physiology, general considerations, positioning techniques, and pathologic indications involving the skull, abdomen, and bony thorax.
+Students will also learn general positioning considerations and radiographic terminology.
+Students will participate in corresponding laboratory practice for each section.

-Course Name: Special Imaging Procedures and Advanced Modalities Course Abbreviation: RAD205
+Course Name: Special Imaging Procedures and Advanced Modalities

-Students will be introduced to special imaging procedures and advanced modalities in this course, including mammography, CT, MRI, and interventional procedures.
+Description: Students will learn anatomy and physiology, general considerations, positioning techniques, and pathologic indications involving the biliary tract, upper GI, LGI, urinary system they will also be introduced to special imaging procedures and advanced modalities in this course, including mammography, CT, MRI, and interventional procedures.

-Course Name: Clinical Externship I Course Abbreviation: RAD206C Credit Hours: 8 critically analyze, integrate, synthesize, and evaluate concepts and theories in the performance of radiologic procedures.
+Course Name: Clinical Externship I Course Abbreviation: RAD206C

+Description: The clinical practice experience should be designed to develop, apply sequentially, critically analyze, integrate, synthesize, and evaluate concepts and theories in the performance of radiologic procedures.
 Through structured, sequential, competency-based clinical assignments, concepts of team practice, patient-centered clinical practice, and professional development are discussed, examined, and evaluated.
 Clinical practice experiences should be designed to provide patient care and assessment, competent performance of radiologic imaging, and total quality management.
 Levels of competency and outcomes measurement ensure the well-being of the patient before, during, and following the radiologic procedure.